trevorjay/marios-binary-factory/README.md

 ### Layout

 The assembler depends on a _strict_ 3-column `[LABEL] [OPCODE] [OPERAND]` format.
 Even having trailing space (that doesn't lead into a comment) is likely to cause problems.
 If you're having trouble getting correct output, look for extraneous whitespace in your assembly.
 This includes "empty" lines (i.e. lines which just have a newline) which are interpreted as `SKIP`s.
-If you want an empty line, make `;` it's first character.
+If you want an empty line, make `;` its first character.

 ### Numbers